vhscom/hyperdrive/README.md

 1. Upload `hyperdrive.php` to the `/wp-content/plugins/` directory,
 2. Activate the plugin through the *Plugins* menu in WordPress.

+If you're clever you'll `ssh` directly into the server running WordPress and `curl -O https://raw.githubusercontent.com/vhs/hyperdrive/master/src/hyperdrive.php` from your `wp-content/plugins` directory.

 ## Todo before 1.0.0 release candidates